On this page you will find several resources and links regarding Reverend Richard Johnson and the first Christian service in Australia.

 Richard Johnson’s Bible and prayer book are kept at St Philip’s York St Anglican Church in Sydney.

-To view a video about these precious documents, click the link below.
+To view a video about these precious documents, click the link below my latest blog post.

 Letters of Richard Johnson

 Many of Richard Johnson’s letters are available for you to read.
 They provide a remarkable insight into the life and times of Australia’s first minister.

 A hymn about Richard Johnson by John Newton

 Below is a hymn written by the author of Amazing Grace, John Newton